 Sometimes, the brokerage will allow you to use your current bank account.

 It usually takes a couple of days to open an account and begin buying and selling investments.
+Once you have the account funded, you should be able to trade and buy your first share within minutes.

 Don’t be afraid to shop around because some brokerage accounts don’t charge ongoing account fees.
 Or, at the very least, they are optional.

-Also, be sure to check the fees on the bank account which funds your brokerage account.
+Finally, be sure to check the fees on the bank account which funds your brokerage account.
 Then, take note of the interest you’ll earn when you have spare cash in the bank account that is waiting to be invested.

 Where do I start?